WOMEN IN SCIENCE: Archive Material, Trails and Talks

-Use this family trail to travel through our collections and find out about women like Caroline Herschel, an astronomer, and Ada Lovelace, the forerunner of computer coding.
+Use this family trail to travel through our collections and find out about women like Caroline Herschel, an astronomer, and Ada Lovelace, a forerunner of computer coding.

 Drop-in, ages 7+

 Shout Out For Women Trail

 This trail across the collections of Oxford University’s Gardens, Libraries and Museums aims to highlight just some of the incredible women who are represented within our wonderful collections and buildings, from artists and scientists to curators.